 London is inexhaustible.
 You could tour it for months and barely get to know it.
 Few cities support such a variety of people living in remarkable harmony.
 That diversity makes London like a cut diamond; approach it from a different angle each day, and it presents an entirely fresh shape and color.
 From famous stories to high style, London is many things in every moment.

 Things to Do -- The old always sits alongside the new here -- nowhere more so than at Wren's great baroque dome of St. Paul's Cathedral, framed by 21st-century skyscrapers -- and London is rightly famed for its museums and galleries.
 Prized collections, ancient and contemporary -- from Bloomsbury's British Museum to the South Bank's Tate Modern -- share top billing with small spaces such as the Sir John Soane's Museum that could only exist in this city.
 Ride the London Eye observation wheel to get to grips with the city's layout.

 Eating & Drinking -- Whatever your favorite flavor, you'll find it somewhere in this global culinary city.
-As London's center of gravity moves east, so does the dining scene: Nuno Mendes' Viajante is the most creative eatery to grace an eastside hotel.
-British classics Rules and J. Sheekey are as good as ever, and 2011 saw superstar chef Heston Blumenthal reinvent Dinner in Knightsbridge.
+As London's center of gravity moves east, so does the dining scene.
+British classics Rules and J. Sheekey are as good as ever, while celebrity chefs reinvigorate forgotten neighborhoods.
 Areas with lower rents continue to attract skillful chefs to gastropubs, cool cafes, and a new breed of tapas bar.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.